meet-projects/Y2YL-Labs/ReactNative-Workshop-Taste.md

 ## Objective:
-In this mini project, you will get to experience the basic building blocks of mobile development.<br><br>
+In this mini project, you will get to experience the basic building blocks of **mobile development.**<br><br>
-By doing this using React Native, you will gain an understanding of how apps like Facebook, Instagram, Discord, Skype, Pinterest and more are built.
+By doing this using **React Native**, you will gain an understanding of how apps like Facebook, Instagram, Discord, Skype, Pinterest and more are built.
 <br>

 <img src="https://media.credencys.com/wp-content/uploads/2020/03/React-native-apps.jpg" width="600">

-Before you go ahead, how would you like to see the app you will be building on your own phone, live? <br>If so, head up to the AppStore or PlayStore and install `Expo Client`.
-(Alternatively, you can see the results in real time in the `Expo Snack` on your laptop just as we did in the demo!)
+Before you go ahead, would you like to see the app you will be building on your own phone, live? <br>If so, head up to the AppStore or PlayStore and install `Expo Client`.<br>
+*Alternatively*, you can see the results in real time in the `Expo Snack` on your laptop just as we did in the demo!
+<br><br>

-So what are you waiting for? **Create your first mobile application!**
+So what are you waiting for?<br>
+**Let's create your first mobile application!**
 <br>

 ## Instructions: